 - Research Scientist, Department of Biology, Washington University in St. Louis, Sep 2014- May 2015

-- Assistant Research Fellow, Genomics Research Center, Academia Sinica, Dec 2015-present
+- Assistant Professor, Genomics Research Center, Academia Sinica, Dec 2015-present

 - Taiwan National Science Council 2013 Postdoctoral Fellow Academic Publication Award

 - The 72nd Annual Meeting of the Japanese Cancer Association Travel Grant Award Oct 2013